CJWorkbench/channels_rabbitmq/README.rst

 ``expiry``
 ~~~~~~~~~~

-Message expiry in seconds.
+Minimum number of seconds a message should wait in a RabbitMQ queue, before it
+may be silently dropped.

 Defaults to ``60``.
-You generally shouldn't need
+You generally shouldn't need to change this, but you may
-to change this, but you may want to turn it down if you have peaky traffic you
+want to turn it down if you have peaky traffic you wish to drop, or up if you
-wish to drop, or up if you have peaky traffic you want to backlog until you
-get to it.
+have peaky traffic you want to backlog until you get to it.

 ``group_expiry``
 ~~~~~~~~~~~~~~~~